goolu0623/CrossHaptics/README.md

     1. Hatpic devices(sample)

-1. Launch the scripts and enjoy the game!
+1. Launch the scripts and repeat the same steps with "HapticDeviceSamplePlugin"
     1. You can saw every components and script window if you launch with <span style="color:red">DEBUG</span> mode
     1. You may <span style="color:red">hide</span> all the information (if you don't care) with <span style="color:red">RELEASE</span> mode
+1. Enjoy the game!

-# How To Listen To Events With Your Own Haptic Devices Plugin.
+# How To Implement Your Own Haptic Devices Plugin and Listen To Vibration Signal Events.
+For those haptic-developer, who wants to integrate CrossHaptics with there own devices, may follow the instructions below to implement you own haptic devices plugin.
+In the following sections, we provide c#(Unity) and c#(.Net framework) sample instructions.
+However, it's language-indepent structure, which means you may listen to the message broker(Redis) via any type of programming language that supports, theoretically.
 ## redis installation
 [redis installation instructions](https://redis.io/docs/getting-started/installation/)
+## follow the non-developer section and execute the CrossHaptics Launcher

 # For C# Developer
+1. Create your own haptic device solution with the corresponding version(using )
 1. add project
     1. RedisEndpoint_donetFramework if you are using .NET framework
     1. RedisEndpoint_donetCore if you are using .NET core